ksavransky/SuperPong/README.md

 ###[Link to Super Pong](http://preacher-wolf-83250.bitballoon.com/)

-This project is an implementation of the classic video game Pong, with bonus features.
+This project is an implementation of the classic video game Pong, with extra features.

 The game was developed using Javascript, Canvas, and HTML/CSS.